satya1981/Memory-Matching-Game/README.md

 Game Functionality The real-life game, players flip over cards to locate the pairs that match The goal is to recreate this effect in your project.
 There are a couple of interactions that you'll need to handle:

-Flipping cards What happens when cards match What happens when cards do not match When the game finishes

-To play the game, click here : https://github.com/satya1981/Memory-game.git